salesforcecli/plugin-trust/messages/verify.md

 # summary

-Validate a digital signature for a npm package.
+Validate a digital signature.

 # description

-Validate a digital signature for a npm package.
+Verifies the digital signature on an npm package matches the signature and key stored at the expected URLs.

 # examples